Skip to content

 Adjusted to trajectory

-None of these reshapings is a recommendation by the product.
+Not a recommendation.
+None of these reshapings is the product telling the user what to do.
 Each is a decision the user — together, where applicable, with their advisor — makes.
 The product's role is to make the input personal rather than averaged, so the decision rests on something closer to reality.

 PensionPulse is in beta.
 We're inviting individuals, advisors, and pension/insurance providers to evaluate the platform.